How to Anneal 3D Prints for Strength (Nylon, ABS & PLA)

 Depending on the object that you’re creating and its end purpose, sufficient strength and stiffness can sometimes be difficult to achieve.

-One of the best ways to increase the strength and stiffness of your printed objects is by ‘annealing’ your 3D prints.
+One of the best ways to increase the stress tolerance of your printed objects is by annealing your 3D prints.

 Through a relatively simple process, you can actually turn a standard material like PLA into one of the strongest 3D printer filaments.